Warm Weather Continues, Storms Return this Weekend! - WBBJ TV

 Warm Weather Continues, Storms Return this Weekend!

 As we wrap up the nicest weather week in 2022 here in West Tennessee, changes are on the way.
-Rain showers will return late Saturday and storm chances return on Sunday and Monday.
-Some of the storms will be strong and possibly severe.
+We tied a record of 80° in Jackson on Friday, and highs will stay in the 70s through the weekend.
+Rain returns late Saturday and storm chances fire up on Sunday.
+Strong and possibly severe storms will impacts sections of West Tennessee Sunday Afternoon & Monday before clearing Monday night.
 We will watch the situation closely in the 7 Storm Team Weather Center.
 We will have more on the timing of when you can expect the storms to move through and more on next weeks cool down, coming up right here.

 We were expecting the clouds to move in a couple hours earlier then they did, but since they didn’t move in until after 3, we were able to hit 80° for the first time in 2022.
 We are still waiting to get the official high for today from the National Weather Service, but we at least tied the record high set back in the bicentennial year of 1976.